tilakG7/chat-app/README.md

 ### 4.2 Requests - sent by client
 #### 4.2.1 Register (0x00) - request to register a user
 Payload holds the username to be registered.
-The server will respond with a unique ID identifying the user.
+Server responds with a unique ID identifying the user.
 Example:
 <table><thead>